Optometry BSc (Hons)

 3 This course currently has provisional approval from the General Optical Council (GOC).
 Under provisional approval, students recruited on to the course are not guaranteed entry to the GOC register and may be required to undertake additional assessments through an alternative GOC-approved education provider in the event that any aspect of the programme when delivered does not satisfy the GOC standards.

-- Developed in collaboration with Deakin University, Melbourne, Australia who devised a similar curriculum that extends the training and role of the optometrist particularly in remote and rural areas
+- Uses a proven, problem-based and team-based learning curriculum approach that extends the training and role of the optometrist, particularly in remote and rural areas

 - Taught by a professional team of clinical and academic staff

-- Based at either Inverness College UHI or Moray College UHI in Elgin, you will have access to specialist on-site clinical facilities
+- Based at either the Centre for Health Science UHI in Inverness, or Moray College UHI in Elgin, you will have access to specialist on-site clinical facilities

 - Taught using a combination of face-to-face and online study, with extensive clinical skills training, case studies and scenarios, complemented by community and hospital placements

-- Clinical placements across all years of study which help to consolidate learning
+- Clinical placements across all years of study, helping to consolidate learning and enabling early and continuous exposure to real patients

 We offer modern student accommodation at a number of our locations.